commercialhaskell/stack/doc/yaml_configuration.md

 See [`setup-info`](#setup-info).

 `ghc-build` specifies a specialized architecture for the GHC executable.
-Normally this is determined automatically, but it can be overriden.
+Normally this is determined automatically, but it can be overridden.
 Possible arguments include `standard`, `gmp4`, `nopie`, `tinfo6`, `tinfo6-nopie`, `ncurses6`, `int-native` and `integersimple`.